Jacob-McKee/HonkaiTeamRandomizer/README.md

-Just a quick honkai randomizer for those that really just want to have a bad time.
+Just a quick Honkai randomizer for those who just want to have a bad time.

+The art used in this project is not my own and is copyrighted by the respective parties.